 INFORMATION ABOUT THE COLLEGE

 Winstanley College was incorporated on 1st April 1993 in response to the Further and Higher Education Act 1992 (FHEA).
-We are a large sixth form college with over 1800 16-19 year olds enrolled and the College offers a wide range of AS and A level options.
+We are a large sixth form college with over 2000 16-19 year olds enrolled and the College offers a wide range of A level options.
 There are also c50 students enrolled on a full time Art Foundation programme.
 The College is located within the borough of Wigan near its borders with Lancashire and St Helens.
-The Principal is Ms Louise Tipping and the Chair of Governors is Mr David Rosbottom.
+The Principal is Ms Louise Tipping and the Chair of Governors is Mr James Pearson.
 As with all staff, the Principal and Chair of Governors can be contacted through the College.

 THE GOVERNING BODY